Welcome to

 We are the descendants of those who survived.

-The World of Kad
+The Tectonics of Caebor

 The Cataclysm was not a battle won.